sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 Learn how to use the CLI to create, manage, and test SaaS connectors in this guide.

-You can use SaaS connectors to serve as bridges between your IdentityNow (IDN) tenant and other source systems without the use of a Virtual Appliance (VA).
+You can use SaaS connectors to serve as bridges between your Identity Security Cloud (ISC) tenant and other source systems without the use of a Virtual Appliance (VA).
 For more information about the SaaS connectors, refer to the [SaaS Connectivity](/docs/connectivity/saas-connectivity) guide.

 The `connectors` command is a CLI interface for the SaaS Connectivity platform.
 The CLI is the best way to create, manage, and test SaaS connectors within your tenant.